-At the Law Firm of Anidjar & Levine, we fight for the maximum amount of compensation available for all of our clients.
-Contact our Naples personal injury lawyers today at 800-747-3733 to schedule a time to discuss your accident and begin helping your case.
+At the Law Offices of Anidjar & Levine, we fight for the compensation available to all of our clients.
+Our Naples personal injury lawyers can look over the details of your accident and begin helping your case.
 Speak with a team member today to learn about your options for recovering the money you may be entitled to collect.
 Naples, Florida, accident victims may have the opportunity to fight for damages.

-If you live in Fort Lauderdale, Florida and need a personal injury lawyer, please visit our Fort Lauderdale Personal Injury page.
+If you live in Fort Lauderdale, Florida, and want to fire a personal injury lawyer, please visit our Fort Lauderdale Personal Injury page.
 We represent clients all over the state, including in the cities of Miami, Tampa, Jacksonville, and Tallahassee.
 Our law firm handles many kinds of cases.
 We can help you with yours.

 For a free legal consultation with a personal injury lawyer serving Naples, call (800) 747-3733

-If you suffered an injury in a Naples accident and have questions about whether you qualify to file a personal injury claim, speak with a team member at our law firm and learn how a personal injury attorney at our firm.
+If your Naples accident led to an injury and you have questions about whether you qualify to file a personal injury claim, speak with a team member at our law firm and learn how a personal injury attorney can help you with your case.

 Naples Personal Injury Lawyer Near Me (800) 747-3733

-Personal injury claims in Naples stem from a negligence accident.
+Personal injury claims in Naples may stem from accidents caused by negligence.
 This means another party in your accident—such as another driver, a property owner, or a third party contractor—may have acted carelessly and caused your injuries.
-In order to prove negligence, we will need evidence to demonstrate:
+To prove negligence, we will need evidence to demonstrate:

-- They failed in that duty, causing your accident; and
+- They failed in that duty, causing your accident

-With this evidence, we can build a case to hold the at-fault parties liable for causing injuries and other damages.
+With this evidence, our lawyers in Naples, Florida, can build cases to hold the at-fault parties liable for causing injuries and other damages.

-It is not uncommon in these cases for the at-fault party to claim you contributed to your own injuries.
-An attorney at our firm can build a strong case against the liable party to minimize any partial fault they allege.
-Florida has a comparative negligence law that reduces your compensation by your own percentage of fault for the accident and your injuries if you are found partially at fault for an accident.
+It is not uncommon in personal injury cases for the at-fault party to claim that you contributed to your own injuries.
+Personal injury lawyers from our firm can help you present your recollection of events.
+Florida Statute § 768.81, known as Florida’s comparative negligence law, dictates that your award may get reduced by your own percentage of fault for the accident and your injuries if you are found partially at fault for an accident.

 Complete a Free Case Evaluation form now